arkasharma/disCHORD/README.md

 # NoteWorthy

-Added to disCHORD using iFrame
-Separate repo and README for NoteWorthy https://github.com/sananshi474/noteworthy.git
+Added to disCHORD using iFrame and has separate repo & README https://github.com/sananshi474/noteworthy.git